ValenteMendez/migratory-movements-analysis-NL/README.md

 # migratory-movements-analysis-NL
-Migratory movements analysis for the Netherlands, July 2024 with data up until 2022.
+Migratory movements analysis for the Netherlands, created in July 2024 and including data up until 2022.